danielbryantuk/ambassador-vm-examples/README.md

 kubernetes   ClusterIP   10.59.240.1   <none>        443/TCP   28m
 ```

-You can now deploy Ambassador into the cluster using the [Getting Started](https://www.getambassador.io/user-guide/getting-started/) instructructions in the Ambassador docs, or by running the commands below:
+You can now deploy Ambassador into the cluster using the [Getting Started](https://www.getambassador.io/user-guide/getting-started/) instructions in the Ambassador docs, or by running the commands below:

 ```
 # Configure RBAC (enabled by default in GKS) for your account